Building Diagrams

 Figure 1, Building a diagram in four stages.

-Suppose you have created a formal model consisting of processes, activities, applications, modules, and interfaces with dependency relationships.
-It could be that the model because of its notation is not tempting to view and to be used by the stakeholders in your organization.
+Suppose you have created a formal model of processes, activities, applications, modules, and interfaces with dependency relationships.
+It could be that the model, because of its notation, is not tempting to view and to be used by the stakeholders in your organization.

-This is an example formal BPMN model (figure 2).
-This model is for most of us hard to understand and is not used to support decisions, even though it is valuable and correctly modeled.
+This is a formal BPMN model (figure 2).
+For most of us, this model is hard to understand and is not used to support decisions, even though it is valuable and correctly modeled.
 This model communicates its message inefficiently.

 dragon1 formal bpmn model